50 / 100 assays (manual) / 550 assays (microplate) / 550 assays (auto-analyser)

 |Method recognition:||Novel method|

-The L-Rhamnose test kit is a simple, rapid, reliable and accurate method for the measurement of L-rhamnose in plant extracts, culture media/supernatants and other materials.
+The L-Rhamnose Assay Kit for the measurement of L-rhamnose in plant extracts, culture media/supernatants and other materials is a simple, rapid method.

 Note for Content: The number of manual tests per kit can be doubled if all volumes are halved.
 This can be readily accommodated using the MegaQuantTM Wave Spectrophotometer (D-MQWAVE).